 When students enter the school building, they should already be in the proper uniform.
-They cannot change into the school uniform upon arrival.
 Students also may not change out of their uniform before dismissal.
-Students who attend school events at night - on school grounds or otherwise - are expected to be properly dressed, either in the school uniform or as young professionals.
-This includes never wearing hats inside.
+Should your student or family have any special needs or circumstances with regard to the uniform, please contact your counselor.

-Should your student or family have any special needs or circumstances with regard to the uniform, please contact your counselor or school administrator.
 Any complaints related to the costs of conforming clothing should be addressed to the school's Principal through the school's Uniform Complaint Procedure, set forth in Uniform Complaint Procedure Policy approved by the Board of Directors and published in the Student and Family Handbook.